pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

 For more information take a look at: https://docs.docker.com/engine/userguide/containers/dockervolumes/

-Now you can also start the other two servers. `eu` and the `china` server.
+Now you can also start the other two servers `eu` and the `china`.
 Just open a new terminal and change the container-name in the command from `usa` to `eu` and at the third server to `china`.
 When the container is started, you also have to enter a root password again and set the node name accordingly to the container name.

 ---------------------------------------------------------------------------------